Ladies and Gentlemen, The Fabulous Stains: Release

-The film was screened in a tiny number of theaters in October 1982, and earned a box office gross just over US$25,000.
+The film was screened in a tiny number of theaters in October 1982 and earned a box office gross just over US$25,000.
 Eventually the film made its way to cable television.
-Night Flight, the weekend counter-culture programming block on USA Network, began regularly airing the film, and it found an audience.
-(This was in 1984, and at the time the network was part-owned by Paramount.)
-Off the positive reception of the airings, subdistributor Films Inc. licensed the film from Paramount, and it eventually made its way to the art house circuit.
+Night Flight, the weekend counter-culture programming block on USA Network (of which Paramount was a partial owner), began regularly airing the film, and it found an audience.
+Off the positive reception of the airings, sub-distributor Films Inc. licensed the film from Paramount, and it eventually made its way to the art house circuit.

 The film's next theatrical engagements included showings at Film Forum in New York City on Wednesday, March 6, 1985, in Chicago in April 1985, in Atlanta and Los Angeles in July 1985, and at the Theater of the Living Arts in Philadelphia from Friday, August 23 to Saturday, August 24, 1985.
 The film continues to have screenings in various theaters through the present day.

 Rhino Home Video released a DVD on September 16, 2008.
 The disc featured bonus commentary tracks, one from Adler and a second with both Lane and Dern together.

-ViaVision/Imprint released an extra feature packed Special Edition bluray in November 2022 in Australia.
-No less than 3 audio commentaries are included on the disc including the one with actors Diane Lane and Laura Dern.
-Lots of other features are included too.
-The release works in most bluray players as it is not region locked.
+A Blu-Ray edition was released in Australia in 2022 by ViaVision/Imprint.

 Reception

-Ladies and Gentlemen, The Fabulous Stains holds a rating of 64% from 11 reviews on Rotten Tomatoes.
+Ladies and Gentlemen, The Fabulous Stains holds a rating of 69% from 13 reviews on Rotten Tomatoes.

 Influence

 Although it was a little-known obscurity for many years, it has developed a cult film status that continues to grow.
 Repertory screenings of the film, once a rarity, have grown more frequent in recent years.

 The film predated the riot grrl scene of the 1990s, and among its early fans were members of Bikini Kill and Bratmobile.
-Other fans of the film include writer/podcaster Jake Fogelnest, and underground filmmaker Sarah Jacobson, as well as musician/actress Kate Nash who revealed in a web interview that she dyed her hair to match Corinne's.
+Other fans of the film include writer/podcaster Jake Fogelnest, and underground filmmaker Sarah Jacobson, as well as musician/actress Kate Nash, who revealed in a web interview that she dyed her hair to match Corinne's.
 In 2000, Jacobson directed, with Sam Green, a short documentary on the film for the IFC television show Split Screen.